cherishfarmer/sweetdots-inventory/README.md

 ## 📝 License

-This project is proprietary software for Sweet Dots Café.
+This project is proprietary software for Sweet Dots.

 ## 🎉 Credits

 Built with modern web technologies for efficient café inventory management.

----

-**Made with ❤️ for Sweet Dots Café**